What are the Best Ways to Treat Timber Decking

 How to Oil Decking

 First, before applying the oil to treat timber decking, you need to clean the decking.
-Clear all furniture away from the deck and remove any planter or potted plants from your deck.
-After that, you have cleared the area, clean the area to remove dust and dirt.
+Clear all furniture away from the deck and remove any planter or potted plants from your decking.
+After that, clean the place to remove dust and dirt.

 You can sweep it or use a hose to rinse the decking.
 If you have oiled the decking before, you will need to remove the old oil before applying a new one.
 The timber decking should be clean before oiling it.
 Clean the decking with soap and water.
 After you have cleaned the decking, allow it to dry.

 Then you can start applying the oil to the decking.
 Ensure you don’t dilute the oil before applying it to your decking.
 Use a paintbrush to apply the oil over the decking thoroughly.
-After you have finished oiling the decking, wait for a few hours before adding another coat.
+After oiling the decking, wait for a few hours before adding another coat.

-The best way to treat timber decking is by oiling it or applying stains to it.
+The best way to treat timber decking is by oiling it or applying stains.
 You should follow the guidelines in this write-up to apply oil or stain on your timber decking.